dmijatovic/dv4all-wcp/loaders/src/climbing-dot/README.md

 #### CSS variables loader body (loader-body component)

 Loader body has 2 slots for passing loader elements and loading text.
-For more info see utils/loader-body component README.md
+For more info see loader-body component README.md

 CSS variables are applied using var(--variable-name, [default value])